xllvrr/easydl/README.md

 ![dl sample](./images/dl.png)

 Once all the prompts are input, youtube-dl and ffmpeg will run in the background.
-The final downloaded video will be downloaded to either the current working directory or a specified folder in the current directory.
-If the folder already exists, it will add to that folder.
-If not, this script will create the folder.

-The final video will be formatted as `streamname_timestamp.mkv`.
+The final downloaded video will be downloaded to the current directory formatted as `streamname_timestamp.mkv`.
 The video output can be changed as you like but that's beyond the scope of this README.
 Documentation can be found in the ffmpeg documentation or on forums.

 ### Automatic (dlauto.sh)